TSA officers find ‘artfully concealed’ knife in traveler’s laptop

 “After obtaining tools that could disassemble the laptop, a double-edged knife was found to have been artfully concealed inside the guts of the computer,” the TSA wrote in a press release issued this week.

-The traveler, from Williamsburg, Virginia, initially denied knowing anything about the knife, but later confessed that it was his.
+The traveler, from Williamsburg, Va., initially denied knowing anything about the knife, but later confessed that it was his.

 According to Robin “Chuck” Burke, TSA’s Federal Security Director for Richmond International Airport, the man now faces “a stiff federal financial civil penalty.”